(Image by www.adrianalfordphotography.com)

 The Indian Burfi sweet treat was actually an inspiration for this; it seems to be made in many different ways – including nuts, but one version with milk powder started the creative neurons firing.
 (In some cases it’s also called Barfi however that’s not such a great word in English to associate with cooking and eating!)

 By the time you read this I will be in the wilds of Iceland, just spellbound by my surroundings and marveling how great it is to be alive.
+I did manage to whip up this new Healthy Chocolate Caramel Candy recipe before I went though.

 So since I’ve been eating a little more along the Dr Ray Peat principles, read what that is here.
 I’ve found that drinking sweetened tea or coffee with honey and not rinsing between, has affected my teeth.
 A bit of sensitivity and lingering dull pain here and there.